dubtcs/Next/README.md

 **Model Scale:**
     Use +, - to scale up and down the model

-**MSAA Sampling:**
-    Use the right/left arrow keys to increase/decrease MSAA sampling.

 **SSAO:**
     Press *B* to toggle SSAO.

+**Animation:**
+    Use the number keys [0, 9] to play animations.
+    Press G to stop animation.
+    Press P to pause.

 ### App Interface